 Both cats gained a healthy respect for the carp.
 They also gained a wonderful supply of

-A Google-Maps view of the house and its neighbours, showing our huge leafy yard, whose trees conceal the system of ponds:
+A Google-Maps view of the house and its neighbours, showing our huge leafy yard, whose trees conceal the system of ponds.
+You can actually see through the mid-building skylights to the tiled roof, still above the porch, in the atrium.

 In the film The Quiet Earth, that I have noted before there was a connection with my life.
 That connection is even stronger now, as I really do live at the "corner of Hillcrest and Mansel"!
 Perhaps now the mania service will properly restart.